 The Doctor of Education is a 108-unit research higher degree, comprising 27 units of doctoral coursework topics and 81 units of research incorporating a 45 unit dissertation.
-The course is offered by the Faculty of Education, Humanities and Law over three years full-time or the equivalent part-time and is subject to the University Research Higher Degrees policies and procedures.
+The course is offered by the College of Education, Psychology and Social Work over three years full-time or the equivalent part-time and is subject to the University Research Higher Degrees policies and procedures.

 Applicants must normally: